gayanhewa/sailsjs-cacheman/README.md

+This package is no longer maintained.
+It's being archived in favour of https://github.com/cayasso/cacheman plugin.

-# Cache plugin intgration for SailsJS
+## Cache plugin intgration for SailsJS

 This package simply integrates and bundles Cacheman to be used easily within SailsJS framework.